 A B O U T

 Kelsey J. Barnes is a freelance writer and journalist based in Toronto, Canada.
-She conducts interviews and writes features on love, relationships, friendships, and pop culture.
-Her work has been featured in print publications like 1883 magazine and tmrw magazine, essay collections like Dear Damsels, FWYL and Dear Movies, and websites like MTV and the All Womxn Project.
+She profiles musicians, actors, and other prominent individuals in entertainment, and writes features on topics like love and relationships, friendship, and pop culture.
+Her words have been featured in print publications like 1883 magazine and tmrw magazine, essay collections like Dear Damsels, FWYL and Dear Movies, and websites like MTV and the All Womxn Project.